Ibexian/EastMeetsKitchen/_posts/2016-08-02-fluffy-scallion-pancakes-'shou-zhua-bing'.md

     <img src="/images/219-26.jpg">
 </figure>

 What's really unique about the recipe besides the difference in flavor is the method for forming the layers.
-We've all seen the traditional way of forming layers for scallion pancakes, which includes rolling up a rectangle into a long log and then rolling that log in to form a sprial.
+We've all seen the traditional way of forming layers for scallion pancakes, which includes rolling up a rectangle into a long log and then rolling that log in to form a spiral.

 With shou zhua bing, you roll out a long piece of dough into a 2-inch wide ribbon.
 You brush the dough with the seasoned roux, which sort of functions like the butter in puff pastry.
 This roux will be what keeps the layers from sticking to itself and then puffing up afterwards.
 Then as you roll this long ribbon, you pull out and stretch the dough making it almost paper thing.
 This results in super thin layers as your roll and frankly, more layers since the dough is being stretched out.
 What allows this stretch is the oil in the dough.
 The gluten is more relaxed letting the stretch happen.